-Why Termites Are a Year-Round Problem in Iowa and Illinois
+Why Termites Are A Year-Round Problem In Iowa & Illinois

-The most destructive termites in the U.S. are subterranean termites, and these termites can be found all throughout Iowa and Illinois.
+The most destructive termites in the U.S. are subterranean termites.
+These termites can be found all throughout Iowa and Illinois.
 As their name implies, subterranean termites live under the ground.
 That is the main reason why they can remain a threat all year round.
 But it isn't the only reason.
 Let's take a look at some of the other reasons how your Iowa or Illinois home could be at risk of year-round termite damage.

 If a pest professional tells you that you have a severe infestation, this typically means the termite nest is located very close to the home as it gives the worker termites a shorter distance to travel for their food acquisition.
 But rarely does it mean that a termite nest is in the home.
 It can happen though.